 Skoll processes are based on a client/server model, in which clients request job configurations (QA subtask scripts) from a server that determines which subtask to allocate, bundles up all necessary scripts and artifacts, and sends them to the client.
-To realize such a process involves numerous decisions, such as how will tasks be decomposed into subtasks, on what basis and in what order subtasks will be allocated, how will they be implemented so that they run on a wide set of client platforms, how results will be merged together and interpreted, if and how should the process adapt to incoming results, and how will the results of the overall process be summarized and communicated to software developers.
-To support these decisions, we have developed several components and services for use by Skoll process designers.
+To realize such a process however involves numerous decisions, such as how will tasks be decomposed into subtasks, on what basis and in what order subtasks will be allocated, how will they be implemented so that they run on a very wide set of client platforms, how results will be merged together and interpreted, if and how should the process adapt to incoming results, and how will the results of the overall process be summarized and communicated to software developers.
+To support these issues we have developed several components and services for use by Skoll process designers.

-The first component is a formal model of a QA process' configuration and control space.
-The model essentially parameterizes all valid QA subtasks.
-This information is used in planning the global QA process, for adapting the process dynamically, and to help interpret the results.
+1) Configuration and Control Space Model: A cornerstone of our approach is a formal model of a QA process' configuration and control space.
+The model essentially parameterizes all valid

+QA subtasks.
+This information is used in planning the global QA process, for adapting the process dynamically, and to aid in interpreting results.

 In our model, subtasks are generic processes parameterized by configuration and control options.
 These options capture information (1) that will be varied under process control or (2) that is needed by the software to build and execute properly.
-Such options are application specific, but could include workload parameters, OS version, library implementations, compiler flags, run-time optimization controls, etc. Each option must take its value from a discrete number of settings.
+Such options are application specific, but could include workload parameters, operating system, library implementations, compiler flags, run-time optimization controls, etc. Each option must take its value from a discrete number of settings.
 For example, one configuration option (called OS) in our feasibility study in Section IV takes values from the set {Win32, Linux}.
 Skoll uses this option for a variety to tasks, e.g., to select appropriate binaries and build code for the subtasks.